 Each application contains a WEB-INF directory.
-This directory is created automatically during application creation and contains metadata about the application.
-In normal operation, you should never need to modify anything under the WEB-INF directory.
+This directory, created automatically during application creation, contains metadata about the application.
+During normal operation, you should not need to modify anything under the WEB-INF directory.
 In order to understand how the web application works, however, it is useful to understand the following files:

-blox.tld
+- blox.tld

-- bloxform.tld
+- · bloxform.tld

-- bloxlogic.tld
+- · bloxlogic.tld

 - bloxreport.tld

 - bloxui.tld

-The Blox TLD files contain the metadata for the Blox custom tag libraries.
-The custom tag libraries are used to create Blox components and Alphablox Analytics applications.
-For information on the custom tag libraries, see the Developer's Guide for the DHTML Client and the Developer's Reference for the DHTML Client web.xml
+These Blox TLD files give access to the DB2 Alphablox tag libraries used to create Blox components and DB2 Alphablox applications.
+For information on the custom tag libraries, see the Developer's Guide and the Developer's Reference web.xml